Journey Through Yame, a Town of Crafts (1 night, 2 days)

 Itinerary

-・Accomodation costs at Craft Inn 手 [té]
+・1-night stay at Craft Inn 手 [té]

 Remarks

-・The minimum number of participants is 2
+・The minimum number of participants is 2.

-・Please apply at least 1 month prior to your stay
+・Please apply at least 1 month prior to your stay.

 ・The tour may also be available on other days of the week.
 Please contact us for details.